oroinc/documentation/user/back-office/customers/customer-users/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--customers--customer-users:
 .. _user-guide--customers--create-customer-user:

 Customer Users
 ==============

-Customer users act on behalf of the company (i.e. customers in Oro context)  and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.
+:term:`Customer users <Customer User>` act on behalf of the company (i.e. customers in Oro context)  and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.

 For customer user management, navigate to **Customers > Customer Users** in the main menu.